lerni/bit-deepl-translation/README.md

 # Silverstripe Fluent Deepl Translation - WIP
-This module, developed by Martin Benkenstein.
-It offers a straightforward method for translating DataObjects and SiteTree objects via the DeepL API into draft mode if versioned.
-I have customized it to better suit my requirements so that translated fields are automatically picked up and having just one single button to translate, otherwise just translate form default locale & relay on the language-selection in CMS.
+This module, developed by Martin Benkenstein offers a straightforward method to translate DataObjects and SiteTree objects via the DeepL API into draft mode if versioned is enabled.

+I have customized to my needs, it now just has one single button to only translate from default language into the per CMS-selected one and fields to translate are automatically picked up from Fluent config.

 ## License
 See [License](LICENSE)